 Lotte was born in Czechoslovakia into a large and loving family.
 This came to an abrupt end when, in 1942, Lotte was forcibly deported, together with two of her sisters, to Auschwitz.

 Tragically, three months later, the rest of her family were also taken, and Lotte, alone, miraculously survived three year’s slave labour in the death camp, from where only a handful returned.

-She feels compelled to tell her story to the younger generations in the hope that these tragedies will never happen again,
+She felt compelled to tell her story to the younger generations in the hope that these tragedies will never happen again,